Hanfeng-Lin/Astral_DIA_analysis/README.md

    cd Astral_DIA_analysis
    ```

-3. **Create and activate the conda environment:** This command will create a new conda environment named `Astral` using the specifications in the `environment.yml` file and install all necessary packages.
+3. **Create and activate the conda environment:** This command will create a new conda environment named `proteomics` using the specifications in the `environment.yml` file and install all necessary packages.

    Bash